 Do not have supporting documentation faxed, emailed, or sent to the Embassy; it will be deleted or thrown away.
 Bring all supporting documentation with you for the interview.

-On the day of your interview, arrive at the Consular Section of the Embassy 30 minutes before your scheduled interview time.
 The process in whole may take several hours so please plan ahead.
 Bring all required documents with you to the interview.
 Depending on your visa classification, you may be required to bring additional documentation (such as if you are traveling for medical treatment).
 Additional documentation you may be required to bring with you to the visa interview can be found on the Department of State's Visitor Visas website.

 AFTER THE INTERVIEW